Frequently Asked Questions

 It is part of the ‘Research costs, management and training activities” envelope.
 There is no fixed amount for these costs but an overall estimation of 830€.
 Our principle is that host institutions have to give the fellows the right conditions to conduct their research.
 The amount for materials or field trips can greatly vary according to discipline or research project.

-If you estimate your project might need a larger amount in research costs, please contact us.
+If you estimate your project might need a much larger amount in research costs, please contact us.

 By taking part to the BIENVENÜE programme, the partner institutions have agreed to fund BIENVENÜE independently-selected projects.
 As a candidate, you don’t have to worry about the financial aspect in your application.